XoopsDocs/wggallery-tutorial/english/the-user-side/image-management.md

 ## Sorting of images

-After selecting the album the upload area appears
+After selecting the album a list with all images of this album appears

 ![](../../.gitbook/assets/imagemanagement1.png)